MRISS-Projects/maven-changes-plugin/README.md

 3. **New Github mojo configuration parameter to use Github personal token**: If this config parameter is set, it will be preferred over user and password which will be ignored.
 Instructions on how to used it can be found [here](https://mriss-projects.github.io/maven-changes-plugin/github-text-list-mojo.html#personalToken).
+   **Important**: when using personal token, don't put it directly at pom.xml files which will be commited.
+Add the token as a pom property instead, and define the property value at another file which won't be commited, just like `settings.xml`.

 ## Discussion on New Mojo to Generate Issue List in Text Format